dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 For more information, see the following API resources:

 * <xref:System.IO.FileStream>: Provides a <xref:System.IO.Stream> for a file, supporting both synchronous and asynchronous read and write operations.
-* <xref:System.IO.FileStream.Read%2A>: The preceding `FileUpload3` component example reads the stream asynchronously with <xref:System.IO.FileStream.ReadAsync%2A?displayProperty=nameWithType>.
+* <xref:System.IO.FileStream.ReadAsync%2A?displayProperty=nameWithType>: The preceding `FileUpload3` component reads the stream asynchronously with <xref:System.IO.FileStream.ReadAsync%2A>.
 Reading a stream synchronously with <xref:System.IO.FileStream.Read%2A> isn't supported in Razor components.

 ::: zone-end